Get Funding & Stay in Control

 Being the recipient of a music grant can make you stand out from the crowd, among fans and music professionals alike, and it can help boost exposure and connect you to professionals in the business who can mentor and guide you in your career.

 These grants are financial awards or support offered to artists or groups in the music industry, helping them achieve their career goals and facilitating the recording, production, launch, and promotion of their musical projects.
 Music grants can come from various sources, including government agencies, universities, music organizations, foundations, and even corporations.
 They are usually awarded to emerging artists who show a lot of potential but don’t have the means necessary to realize their musical projects without external support.
-Through the help of a music grant, artists can purchase equipment, book recording time, secure management, cover touring expenses, music promotion, advertising, social media campaigns, and more.
+By researching and identifying specific funding opportunities, artists can secure financial support to purchase equipment, book recording time, secure management, cover touring expenses, music promotion, advertising, social media campaigns, and more.

 The best music grants for artists in North America

-There are various advantages that music grants can provide emerging musicians looking to fund their musical projects and kickstart their career.
+Individual artists can benefit greatly from various music grants available to emerging musicians looking to fund their musical projects and kickstart their career.
 We’ve rounded up a list of the most popular and most prestigious music grants that artists can apply for, to help you get started in your research and help you make an informed decision.
+Some grants also support visual artists, emphasizing the inclusivity of these funding opportunities.
+For instance, the Salt Lick Incubator offers project grants ranging from $5,000 to $15,000 for emerging musicians, providing a significant boost to those looking to bring their creative visions to life.

 1. New Music USA

-New music USA offers financial support to composers, performers, ensembles, and groups in contemporary and experimental music.
+New Music USA offers financial support to composers, performers, ensembles, and groups in contemporary American music and experimental music.
 Their grants foster innovation and they fund a wide variety of projects, from musical composition and recording to performances and educational initiatives.
 The application process is a rigorous one, but recipients receive much-needed financial support, recognition, and exposure for their musical projects.

 2. Foundation for Contemporary Arts

 Established in 1963 by artists as a means of promoting and supporting their peers, the Foundation for Contemporary Arts is still one of the most prestigious and sought-after grants in the U.S. today.
-They offer generous financial grants for applicants, as well as smaller grants of $500 to $2,500 to artists who are in need of funding right away, so if you’re in need of ‘emergency funding’ for an ongoing musical project, it can be of great help.
+They offer generous financial grants for applicants, as well as smaller grants of $500 to $2,500 to artists who are in need of funding right away, so if you’re in need of ‘emergency funding’ for an ongoing musical project or facing a catastrophic incident, it can be of great help.

 3. Alice M. Ditson Fund

 The Ditson Fund was established in 1940 at Columbia University, at the initiative of Alice M. Ditson, the widow of Boston music publisher Oliver Ditson.
 The fund was created at her request and named after her, and it continues to award grants to classical musicians to this day.
-Nowadays, they provide funding for recording projects and aim to support and promote unknown American composers with a lot of potential and creativity.
+Nowadays, they provide funding for recording projects and aim to support and promote unknown American composers with a lot of potential and creativity, fostering the creation of new works in the classical music genre.

 4. New York Foundation for the Arts

 The New York Foundation for the Arts, or NYFA, is a nonprofit organization supporting artists based in New York and beyond.
 It was created back in 1971 and provides support for emerging artists in the form of grants, residencies, fellowships, as well as networking opportunities and professional development resources.
+The foundation also supports documentary filmmakers, particularly those working on projects that address themes such as art, activism, journalism, or history, and are in the post-production or completed stage.
 It basically provides more than just financial support, connecting artists to other professionals in the music industry and giving them the right tools and resources to take their career to the next level.

 5. Mid Atlantic Arts Foundation

 The Mid Atlantic Arts Foundation provides support to artists in the Delaware, D.C., Maryland, New York, New Jersey, Pennsylvania, Virginia, West Virginia, and U.S. Virgin Islands areas.
-It focuses on cultural exchange and offers grants and residencies that support and promote artists and artistic initiatives within the Mid-Atlantic region.
+It focuses on cultural exchange and offers grants and residencies that support and promote artists and artistic initiatives within the Mid-Atlantic communities.
 Their programs include State Fellowships, Creative Fellowships, and programs like the Central Appalachia Living Traditions or Jazz Road.
+Additionally, the foundation provides grants to artists seeking to create, tour, and develop their careers through its various artist grant programs.

 6. Tennessee Arts Commission

-The Tennessee Arts Commission provides various annual grants to support artists, musical projects, educational programs, and the arts in general.
+The Tennessee Arts Commission provides various annual grants to support local artists, musical projects, educational programs, and the arts in general.
 For instance, their Individual Artist Fellowship grants $5,000 to professional artists in any genre or category, including performers and composers.
+The commission also provides grants for video projects, supporting creative initiatives in film and video production.
 However, to apply for this grant, you have to show that you’re already committed to a long-term music career and should already be making a living as an artist in the industry.

 7. The Canadian Council for the Arts

 First established in 1957, the Canadian Council for the Arts provides grants, funding, awards, and various resources to emerging artists, cultural institutions, and a wide variety of artistic and cultural initiatives.
-The Council offers support to artists across different genres and styles, and encourages collaboration and networking among Canada-based artists, in an effort to expand and enrich the national cultural landscape.
+The Council offers support to artists across various disciplines, genres, and styles, and encourages collaboration and networking among Canada-based artists, in an effort to expand and enrich the national cultural landscape.

 8. Stanford Fellowship in the Arts

 Another prestigious option for musicians is Stanford University’s Fellowship in the Arts program.
-This typically consists of a one-year residency where artists get to access Stanford's top-tier academic and artistic resources, and interact with fellow musicians and experts in the music industry.
+This typically consists of a one-year residency where artists get to access Stanford’s top-tier academic and artistic resources, and interact with fellow musicians and experts in the music industry.
 The fellowship includes financial support, including a stipend, and encourages experimentation and collaboration among selected artists.
-You get the chance to interact and work with world-renowned scholars and talented artists, which can contribute to your long-term career development and take your skills to the next level.
+You get the chance to interact and work with world-renowned scholars and talented artists, including mature artists with at least 20 years of experience in creative disciplines such as painting, sculpture, or printmaking, which can contribute to your long-term career development and take your skills to the next level.

 9. Fellowships at Berklee College of Music